How to Use The Bra Size Chart

 We also have different sizing guides to fit each bra style.

-For our Lightly Lined Demi and Wireless bras we recommend choosing the size you typically wear in other brands, but you can certainly verify your size by measuring your band and cup size and comparing it to our bra size chart above.
+For our Lightly Lined Wireless Bras we recommend choosing the size you typically wear in other brands, but you can certainly verify your size by measuring your band and cup size and comparing it to our bra size chart above.

 For our Scoop Bralette, we recommend using the bra size chart below.